serohijos-joshua/serohijos-joshua/README.md

 # About Me

-I'm currently a student at **Polytechnic University of the Philippines – Taguig**, with a growing passion for both development and design.
-I enjoy diving into new technologies and expanding my creative and technical skills.
+I’m a student at Polytechnic University of the Philippines – Taguig with a growing passion for both development and design.
+I love exploring new technologies, learning new things, and finding creative ways to bring ideas to life.
+Always excited to build, design, and grow along the way!

 ---